-- Go to the end of the Abinger Roughs car park (furthest from the road).
-But don't go through the big 1-bar barrier at the end: instead, turn right through a small wooden gate in the fence and go up a sandy path, past a picnic table and down to a memorial with a stone cross.
+- 1 Go to the end of the Abinger Roughs car park (furthest from the road).
+But don't go through either of the wooden gates at the end: instead, turn right through a small wooden gate in the fence and go up a sandy path, past a picnic table and down to a memorial with a stone cross.
 This cross commemorates bishop Samuel ("soapy Sam") Wilberforce (son of abolitionist William) who was killed in a fall from his horse in 1873.
 For more details see the walk "Abinger and Wotton".
 Ahead of you is the 16th-century Leasers Barn, preserved by the National Trust and used to rear livestock in the traditional way.
 Turn right on a wide path through the woods, going through one of two wooden gates.
 In 200m, just before a road, keep left past a steel barrier and thence out to the road.
-On the other side of the road you can see two fingerposts, one a bit to the left and one a bit to the right.
-Go to the one on the right, taking a footpath at an angle into the woods. - 2 Your path runs briefly through some undergrowth, then on a lovely path through Dearsleap Wood with a mixture of every kind of tree.
+There are two footpaths on the other side.
+Ignore the footpath a little to the left, indicated by a fingerpost on the other side of the road.
+Instead take the footpath a little to the right, indicated by a fingerpost on your side of the road.
+This footpath leads off at an angle into the woods. - 2 Your path runs briefly through some undergrowth, then on a lovely path through Dearsleap Wood with a mixture of every kind of tree.
 At a fingerpost, keep straight ahead, ignoring a right turn.
 You come out onto a dirt track by an isolated house, Dearsleap Cottages.
 Keep left and follow the track with the wood on your left.
 You reach a T-junction with a little house ahead.
 Turn left and keep straight on along a narrow path that runs just inside the wood with pheasant feeders visible.
 [2022: you have to go round a fallen tree trunk.]
 You pass two houses.
 At a T-junction, turn right on a semi-tarmac lane, West Lane.
 You pass a big arable farm on your right.
 Finally you reach the main A25 road.